With Kailo, as part of a group nature therapy retreat, we spend most of our time out in the wild. And really:

 BACKPACK A backpack size of 70 litres is ideal for several nights outdoors.
 However, you should not fill it completely with your personal belongings!
 There still needs to be space for general equipment, which will be shared among everyone in the group: pots, food, water bags, etc.

 SLEEPING BAG For restful nights, you should have the right sleeping bag - depending on the prevailing temperatures.
-Preferably impregnated down (in case something gets wet) or synthetic fibres.
-You should take a critical view of the comfort range and always opt for something warmer.
+In case something gets wet preferably impregnated down, down mixed with wool or synthetic fibres.
+Just go by what the comfort range says and weigh temperature and weight.
+I am very happy right now with the Grüezibag Biopod Downwool Subzero as a 3-season sleeping bag.

-FOAM MAT Experience has shown that a closed-cell foam mat (e.g. EXPED FlexMat) serves perfectly as a flexible sitting surface during the day and as an underlay for an inflatable air mattress at night.
+FOAM MAT A closed-cell foam mat (e.g. EXPED FlexMat) serves perfectly as a flexible sitting surface during the day and as an underlay for an inflatable sleeping mat at night.
 For travellers who like it particularly simple, it can be the only sleeping mat.

-AIR MATTRESS An insulated air mattress (e.g. EXPED) is a loyal and very comfy companion for nights outdoors.
+SLEEPING MAT An inflatable sleeping mat (e.g. EXPED) is a loyal and very comfy companion for nights outdoors.
 Pay attention to the R-values for the temperature range and size as well as the weight and pack size of the respective model.
 Depending on the surface you sleep on, it makes sense to place a foam mat and/or a pad underneath.

 UNDERPAD (optional) For some people it is nice to have a camp pad with them.
 On the one hand, it can protect the air mattress from stones or thorns on the ground and also keep things tidy, especially in the sand or with lots of old leaves.
 On the other hand, sometimes you feel like having as much contact with the ground as possible and in this case it is best to leave it out.

 PILLOW (optional) My pillow is sacred to me.
-It takes up an extreme amount of space in my backpack, but it is worth it to me.
-I'm a big fan of the Therm-a-Rest compressible pillow.
+It does take up some space in my backpack and adds a few grams; however, it's worth it to me.
+I am a big fan of the Cocoon Air Core Pillow.
 A rolled up jumper can serve the same purpose for some others.

 SLEEPING BAG INLAY (optional) Made of very thin cotton or silk, such an inner sleeping bag or hut sleeping bag can make the night more comfortable or even warmer.
 If it is quite warm outside, this layer alone can be sufficient.